-For a news or entertainment hub, it makes sense to show only content that is an original tweet by the source you chose.
+For a news hub, it makes sense to show only content that is an original tweet by the source you chose.
 For example, you don’t want other people’s posts on a Facebook page to show up or tweets that are just the account replying to another user’s tweet.

 For tweets, simply tick the “Ignore replies” box when setting up a profile as a source (see our example using Reuters Twitter as a source above).
 For Facebook pages, tick “Only posts by [profile name]”, and no user posts will show up.

 To only show posts by The Onion and no posts that other users are leaving on The Onion’s Facebook page, we ticked the option that says “Only posts by The Onion”.

 Add RSS feeds to your news hub

 Adding RSS feeds is as easy as adding social media feeds to your social wall.
 What you need first is the correct link to a source’s RSS feed.
 Then you navigate to your Dashboard again (Settings > Sources) and click the “Add Source” button.

 From the dropdown, select RSS and enter the URL of your RSS feed.